-10 Exercises To Help Seniors Improve Balance, Mobility, And Fitness
+10 Exercises to Improve Balance, Mobility, and Fitness

 This is a guest post by Christophe Adrien.

 Falls are a major health concern for our aging population.
 Each year, more than 800,000 people in the U.S. require hospitalization from a fall.
 A significant number of falls are attributable to declining strength, balance, and mobility due to inactivity — a process called deconditioning.
 Yet, deconditioning is entirely preventable with exercise.
 Here are 10 exercises, chosen with the help of Bend Personal Trainers, to improve balance, mobility, and fitness to reduce the risk of a senior fall.

 “The quads are what allow you to keep doing what you love to do, like walking and biking,” says Lyndsey Cotton, R.N., B.S.N., personal trainer at Bend Personal Trainers in Bend, Oregon.
 Stretching them “is important to maintain the health and stability of the knee joint, which will improve your overall balance and mobility.”

 How to: Using a chair for balance, grasp your foot and pull it toward your buttocks until you feel a stretch in the thigh.
 Hold for 30 seconds.
 Repeat with the other leg.

 Standing hamstring stretch